Ranjithnathk/EasePlease-GenAI/README.md

 open up localhost:8080 and chat with the chatbot which will make you feel better!

 ### Techstack Used:
-Python
+- Python
-LangChain
+- LangChain
-Flask
+- Flask
-GPT
+- OpenAI
-Pinecone
+- Pinecone

 ## AWS-CICD-Deployment-with-Github-Actions
 ### 1. Login to AWS console.